nmfisher/flutter_keyframe_timeline/README.md

 ### Core Concepts

-An object (e.g. a video, or a polygon on a 2D canvas) may have various properties that can be animated over time (position, rotation, scale, etc).
-Each property can be assigned to an `AnimationTrack`  containing zero or more `Keyframes`.
+`AnimatableObject` represents any object that can be animated over time (e.g. a video clip, a 2D shape, 3D asset etc).
+An `AnimatableObject` exposes at least one `AnimationTrack`, representing the actual property of the object that should be animated (its position, opacity, color, etc).  `ChannelValueType` represents the *type* of the value of the AnimationTrack that is being animated (a scalar double, Vector3, etc etc).

+An `AnimationTrack` will contain zero or more `Keyframes`.
 Each `Keyframe` represents the value for that track at a specified frame, and an interpolation method.
-An `AnimatableObject` is a collection of `AnimationTrack` that belong to an object.
-A channel refers to a single animatable values in  a track (e.g. a "translation" track has channels "x" and "y").
-The generic parameter `ChannelValueType` indicates the type of this value.

 Currently supported channel value types:
 - `ScalarChannelValueType`: Single numeric values